miguelaaguilar/CarND-Advanced-Lane-Lines-P2/writeup.md

 ### Camera Calibration

-The first step of this project before lane detection pipeline is to calibrate the camera to be able to correct image distortion.
+The first step of this project is to calibrate the camera to be able to correct image distortion.
 The process is done once at the beginning.
 The camera calibration is based on a chessboard image from which is possible to detect its corners.
-From the previous image we can observe that the number of corner in the x axis is 9, while in the y axis is 6.
-From this image the corners can be detected using the `cv2.findChessboardCorners()` function as shown in the following image:
+The corners of the following chessboard image can be detected by using the `cv2.findChessboardCorners()` function:

 ![alt text][image1]

+From the previous image it can be observed that the number of corners in the x axis is 9, while in the y axis is 6.
 Then, using the function  `cv2.findChessboardCorners()` it is possible to extract the `objpoints` and the  `imgpoints`.
 Using the `objpoints` and the  `imgpoints` is possible to derive the camera calibration and distortion coefficents by using the `cv2.calibrateCamera()`.
 Finally, using the `cv2.undistort()` function the images can be undistorted, as shown in the following example:

 ![alt text][image2]

 ### Advanced Lane Detection Pipeline

-In this section each of the stages of the proposed advanced lane detection pipeline is explained.
+In this section each of the stages of the proposed advanced lane detection pipeline are explained.

 #### 1. Undistorting a Test Image